How Close built a killer content marketing machine

 Build your own content marketing machine today

-You don’t need a ten-person marketing team to generate mountains of great content.
+You don’t need a ten-person marketing team or a huge startup marketing budget to generate mountains of great content.
 All you need is the right system.

 Nearly 60% of our trials come to us through the content we create.
 The other 40% is word of mouth.
 That’s it.